sematext/docs/docs/monitoring/inventory.md

 ## How does it Work?

-The [Sematext Agent](../agents/sematext-agent) track of all changes done on the file system.
+The [Sematext Agent](../agents/sematext-agent) tracks all changes done on the file system.
 Such changes are displayed in the Inventory Monitoring UI.
 Package installs, upgrades and removals are also captured.
 They are displayed as Events.
-The following types of packages are supported
+The following types of packages are supported:

 - Node.js (when using NPM package manager)
 - Python (when using PIP package manager)